microsoft/BikeSharing360_BackendServices/readme.md

 To create and deploy all microservices, you only need an **active Azure Subscription** and a Computer with the following software installed:

 1. Visual Studio 2015 Update 3.
 Microservices code are in netcore and nodejs.
-Netcore microservices are based on project.json not on csproj, so don't use Visual Studio 2017.
-If you want to use VS2017 RC use the VS2017 branch.
+Netcore microservices are based on project.json not on csproj, so don't use Visual Studio 2017. **If you want to use VS2017 RC use the VS2017-RC3 branch**.
 2. Azure SDK .NET (2.9.6)
 3. [NodeJS tools for Visual Studio](https://www.visualstudio.com/es/vs/node-js/)
 4. NodeJs installed.